zowe/docs-site/docs/user-guide/cli-installcli.md

         npm is included with the Node.js installation.
 Issue the command `npm --version` to verify that npm is installed.

 2. Obtain the installation files.
-From the Zowe [Download](https://zowe.org/download/) website, click **Download Zowe Command Line Interface** to download the Zowe CLI installation bundle (`zowe-cli-bundle.zip`) as a stand-alone package directly to your computer.
+From the Zowe [Download](https://zowe.org/download/) website, click **Download Zowe Command Line Interface** to download the Zowe CLI installation bundle (`zowe-cli-bundle.zip`) to your computer.

-    **Note:** Optionally, you can obtain the Zowe CLI installation files from the Zowe zOS Components pax file on the [Download](https://zowe.org/download/) website.
-However, we recommend that you download the Zowe CLI installation bundle as a stand-alone package when you want to install Zowe CLI quickly.
-For more information, see [Obtaining installation files](gettingstarted.md).

 3. Open a command line window.
 For example, Windows Command Prompt.
 Browse to the directory where you downloaded the Zowe CLI installation bundle (.zip file).
 Issue the following command to unzip the files: